Entry19.png

 I turned toward Raph’æl, already wincing inwardly, and asked, “Would you… please cast Pass Without a Trace again?
 I’m sorry to ask.
 I know your magic—”

-He raised his hand before I could finish.
+He raised his hand before I could finish, then clasping them back in clerical supplication for the divine.
 I sighed as I welcomed the comfort of his holy magic’s canopy.
 I knew it was of his heart to aid us, but it still felt so wrong to request anything of him.
+It was bad enough that he still didn’t feel worthy of casting in Ilmater’s name.

 “I’m willing,” he gently insisted.
 “I’m just… personally not liberal with my magic usage.
 But you don’t need to apologize.”